GarimaSingh0109/Resum-Resume/CONTRIBUTING.md

 1. Navigate to the **Issues** tab of the repository.
 2. Click on the **New Issue** button.
 3. Fill out the issue template with the necessary details.
+Please include:
+   - A brief description of the issue.
+   - Screenshots (if applicable) to illustrate the problem.

 ## Submitting Pull Requests 🔄

 To submit a pull request:

+1. **Star the Repository** ⭐: If you find this project helpful, please star the repository to show your support!

-1. Ensure your fork is up to date with the main repository:
+2. Ensure your fork is up to date with the main repository:

    ```bash
    git checkout main
    git pull upstream main
    ```

-2. Create a new branch for your feature or fix:
+3. Create a new branch for your feature or fix:

    ```bash
    git checkout -b your-branch-name
    ```

-3. Make your changes and commit them:
+4. Make your changes and commit them:

    ```bash
    git add .
    git commit -m "Add a brief description of your changes"
    ```

-4. Push your branch to your forked repository:
+5. Push your branch to your forked repository:

    ```bash
    git push origin your-branch-name
    ```

-5. Go to the original repository and create a pull request.
+6. Go to the original repository and create a pull request.
+In your pull request:
+   - Write a brief description of the changes.
+   - Include before and after screenshots (if applicable).
+   - Mention the issue number that your pull request addresses.

+7. After your pull request is merged, please delete your forked repository and fork it again to avoid clashes when merging other issues.

 ## Coding Style and Best Practices 💻